HOTSONHONET/GeneSegmenting/README.md

 pip install -r requirements.txt

 ```
-- Once all these are done, you can use the python script using this command
+- Once all these are done, you can use the python script using the below command
 ```
 py main.py --gb_dir_path <path to the directory containing the .gb files> --txt_dir_path <path to the directory containing the .txt files> --name <name of the output file>